dharmenbavaria/checkout/README.md

 ## Solution

 - Have used asp.net core 6.0 to create the APIs with C# and EF as ORM and Inmemory data base to store data
-- Have used very simple onion architecture to keep things simple
+- Have used very simple onion architecture to keep things simple, and used Medaitor for simple commands and request handling.
 - I have two main types of projects here
     - PaymentTransaction : Mostly used to maintain all the merchants payment transaction for payment gateway, it also validates card details etc.
     - Mock Bank: Which authenticates if the card is valid or not